joemasilotti/bridge-components/README.md

 > by [Joe Masilotti](https://masilotti.com), the Hotwire Native guy

 [Hotwire Native](https://native.hotwired.dev) enables seamless communication between native Swift and Kotlin code and web views in hybrid mobile apps.
-[Bridge components](https://native.hotwired.dev/overview/bridge-components) extend this functionality by providing reusable, battle-tested native components that interact effortlessly with Hotwire Native-powered web views.
-Bridge components enable developers to break out of the web view container and **drive native features**.
+[Bridge components](https://native.hotwired.dev/overview/bridge-components) extend this functionality by providing reusable native components that interact your web views.
+They enable developers to break out of the web view container and **drive native features**.

 This repository contains generalized, production-ready bridge components extracted from [real-world client projects](https://masilotti.com/services/).
-Once configured, each component can be added to any page of your app and customized with HTML.
+Once configured, each component can be added to any page of your app and customized with a bit of HTML.

 ## Free components

-The source code for these components is included in this repo.
+The source code for the iOS, Android, and web components are included in this repo.

 ### [Alert Component](components/alert/)